 This button will open a payment form.
 This payment form is powered by Stripe.
 Stripe uses best-in-class security tools and practices to maintain a high level of security and is a PCI Service Provider Level 1.
 Our payment form is easy to use and gives users the option to buy 1 credit or 4 credits.
 These credits do not expire.
 Once purchased, users will receive a receipt via email and can use their credits immediately.

 Our credit system is straight forward.
-Users can by one credit at a time for $20 or buy 4 credits for $50.
+Users can by one credit at a time for $20 or purchase in bulk.
 Downloading a file for the first time will cost the user 1 credit.
 After this initial download, files can be downloaded again for free.
 No additional credits will be charged.